JuliaSymbolics/Metatheory.jl/README.md

 #### Integration with Symbolics.jl

 Many features of this package, such as the classical rewriting system, have been ported from [SymbolicUtils.jl](https://github.com/JuliaSymbolics/SymbolicUtils.jl), and are technically the same.
-Integration between Metatheory.jl with Symbolics.jl **is currently paused**, as we are waiting to reach consensus for the redesign of a common Julia symbolic term interface, [TermInterface.jl](https://github.com/JuliaSymbolics/TermInterface.jl).
+Integration between Metatheory.jl with Symbolics.jl **is currently in-development**, as we recently released a new version of [TermInterface.jl](https://github.com/JuliaSymbolics/TermInterface.jl).

-TODO link discussion when posted

 An integration between Metatheory.jl and [Symbolics.jl](https://github.com/JuliaSymbolics/Symbolics.jl) is possible and has previously been shown in the ["High-performance symbolic-numerics via multiple dispatch"](https://arxiv.org/abs/2105.03949) paper.
 Once we reach consensus for a shared symbolic term interface, Metatheory.jl can be used to: